 Decorative filament GLS bulbs

-Borrowing from century-old designs, decorative filament incandescent GLS bulbs use a carbon or drawn tungsten filament (usually the latter) to create a near-mesmerising warm glow of light.
+Borrowing from century-old designs, decorative filament incandescent bulbs use a carbon or drawn tungsten filament (usually the latter) to create a near-mesmerising warm glow of light.
 Usually their colour temperature is around 2000K.

 The filaments are shaped attractively to enhance appeal.
 These bulbs can create a wonderfully relaxing ambience when displayed well.
 They’re a great choice for fine-dining restaurants, hotels, or the home.